 “6.13.7.1.
 The daytime running lamp shall switch OFF automatically when the headlamps are switched ON, except when the latter are used to give intermittent luminous warnings at short intervals.

 The rear position lamp shall be switched ON when the daytime running lamp(s) is/are switched ON.
-The front position lamp(s) if fitted and the rear-registration-plate illuminating device may be switched ON individually or together, when the daytime running lamp(s) is/are switched ON.”
+The front position lamp(s), if fitted, and the rear-registration-plate illuminating device may be switched ON individually or together, when the daytime running lamp(s) is/are switched ON.”

 B. JUSTIFICATION